tock/tock/doc/courses/sosp/environment.md

 ## 5. (Optional) Explore other Tock example applications

 Other applications can be found in the `userland/examples/` directory.
 Try loading them on your Hail and then try modifying them.
 By default, `tockloader install` adds the new application, but does not erase any others.
-Be aware, not all applications will work well together if they need the same resources.
+Be aware, not all applications will work well together if they need the same resources (Tock is in active development to add virtualization to all resources to remove this issue!).